 SWIRLING COLUMN Tornadoes start deep within vast thunderclouds, where a column of strongly rising warm air is set spinning by high winds streaming through the cloud's top.
-As air is sucked into this swirling column, or mesocyclone, it spins very fast, stretching thousands of feet up and down through the cloud, with a corkscrewing funnel descending from the cloud's base - the tornado.
+As air is sucked into this swirling column, or mesocyclone, it spins

 CROP CIRCLES For centuries, it has been a mystery why perfect circles of flattened crops appear at random in the summer.
-A few people believe that it may be whirling winds which cause them.

-$2^{ m WHIRLING\ DERVISH}$ Soon the funnel touches down, and the tremendous updraft in its center swirls dust, debris, cars, and people high into the sky.
+A few people believe that it may be whirling winds which cause them. $2^{ ext{WHIRLING DERVISH}}$ Soon the funnel touches down, and the tremendous updraft in its center swirls dust, debris, cars, and people high into the sky.
 Chunks of wood and other objects become deadly missiles as they are hurled through the air by the ferocious winds.
 A tornado deals destruction very selectively - reducing houses in its path to matchsticks and rubble, yet leaving those just a few yards outside its path completely untouched.
 Sometimes a tornado will whirl things high into the air, then set them gently down, unharmed, hundreds of feet away.